toreda/typescript-cli-starter/README.md

 ### *What are resolutions?*

-Yarn `resolutions` support selective package version overrides used by the project & dependencies.
+Yarn `resolutions` allow per-package version overrides.
+All dependencies use the specified package version.

 ### *Why are there packages in the `resolutions` field?*